 DUBLIN, June 29, 2017 /PRNewswire/ --

-Research and Markets has announced the addition of the "Global Cross-Border B2C E-Commerce 2017" report to their offering.
+Research and Markets has announced the addition of the "Europe Cross-Border B2C E-Commerce 2017" report to their offering.

 Key Questions Answered

-- How large is cross-border B2C E-Commerce predicted to be in various regions in 2020?
+- How large is cross-border B2C E-Commerce in Europe compared to other global regions?

-- Which product categories are demanded by cross-border online shopper the most?
+- What product categories are demanded the most by cross-border online shoppers in Europe?

 Key Topics Covered:

 For more information about this report visit

 Laura Wood, Senior Manager